darkrecher/Word-Filter/README.md

 # Specifications #

-The specs are described in the question created on Rugatu, by the user bitcoinfoundation. (http://www.rugatu.com/users/2785/bitcoinfoundation)
+These specs are a copy of the question created on Rugatu, by the user bitcoinfoundation. (http://www.rugatu.com/users/2785/bitcoinfoundation)

 I am trying to filter words out of random text.
 Here an example:

+NTWzd1Y4zMS6xydrhNC9kKub2CpXZCoc9 QoWyBDDKNtYNYx2xAsFgezAyvY7n5tUy

+7zBD5spS8v5WruYbxgS3FaE5VukokLCj5 7Xaiq8MjG43di8v3wq2t5dwWzk5QBqDcL

+71wo6gGX8uGWi7RGxJkmtfmVernSX41L3 HYyrdvrwbt4vj5HouSez6Fa3SyC11PBaz

-NTWzd1Y4zMS6xydrhNC9kKub2CpXZCoc9 QoWyBDDKNtYNYx2xAsFgezAyvY7n5tUy 7zBD5spS8v5WruYbxgS3FaE5VukokLCj5 7Xaiq8MjG43di8v3wq2t5dwWzk5QBqDcL 71wo6gGX8uGWi7RGxJkmtfmVernSX41L3 HYyrdvrwbt4vj5HouSez6Fa3SyC11PBaz AHqt1AGMcZ8CFActorYzJxcxjaCpY BTrUVCssfihZEx1qmYw3K4owfFpuWiYzd CHkowJrmRHZb5afdvTtR4Hp9sYDvyjZiC
+AHqt1AGMcZ8CFActorYzJxcxjaCpY BTrUVCssfihZEx1qmYw3K4owfFpuWiYzd

+CHkowJrmRHZb5afdvTtR4Hp9sYDvyjZiC

 As one might see there are some words in the 3th row "HouSe" and in the 4th row "FActorY" this is what I am looking for.
 Following reqirments :